mogest/prawn-svg/README.md

 ## Not supported

-prawn-svg does not support hyperlinks, patterns or filters.
+prawn-svg does not support hyperlinks, patterns, masks or filters.

 It does not support text in the clip area, but you can clip shapes and text by any shape.